-- Provide direct visual and physical access from adjacent streets, sidewalks and pedestrian pathways (e.g. include multiple at-grade points of entry adjacent to pedestrian routes). - Parks and public open spaces should be separated from private front yards by public streets, where possible. - Where a public street is not possible, provide a pedestrian pathway between building fronts and the public open space. - 4) Provide a variety of common publicly accessible open spaces of different sizes and functions, to accommodate the intended activities and residents (e.g. children's play areas, courtyards, community gardens, arcades and squares). - 5) Locate children's play areas, tot-lots and other common open spaces in highly accessible and visible areas, to promote active use and natural surveillance. - 6) Group common publicly accessible outdoor areas, such as tot-lots, mailboxes and visitor parking, together to provide community focal points. - 7) Incorporate natural features, topography and significant views into the design of open spaces (See 1.3: Light, Views and Privacy).
+- Consider the following to ensure that public parks/open spaces or publicly accessible private open spaces are universally accessible and prominent features in the site design: - Provide direct visual and physical access from adjacent streets, sidewalks and pedestrian pathways.
+Include multiple atgrade points of entry adjacent to pedestrian routes. - Parks and public open spaces should be separated from private front yards by public streets, where possible. - Where a public street is not possible, provide a pedestrian pathway between building fronts and the public open space. - Provide a variety of common publicly accessible open spaces of different sizes and functions, to accommodate the intended activities and residents, e.g., children's play areas, courtyards, community gardens, arcades and squares. - 5) Locate children's play areas, tot-lots and other common open spaces in highly accessible and visible areas, to promote active use and natural surveillance. - 6) Group common publicly accessible outdoor areas, such as tot-lots, mailboxes and visitor parking, together to provide community focal points. - 7) Incorporate natural features, topography and significant views into the design of open spaces (See 2.3: Light, Views and Privacy).